broadinstitute/depmap-portal/data-prep-pipeline/README.md

 First, make sure you have conseq installed from here: https://github.com/broadinstitute/conseq and conseq is executable.

-Then, assuming you are in depmap-portal/data-prep-pipeline where this readme is located, install and activate a poetry environment.
-To do so:
+Then, assuming you are in `depmap-portal/data-prep-pipeline` where this readme is located, install and activate a poetry environment.
+Then:

 1. Run `poetry shell`.
-Once inside the poetry environment:
-2. Run `data_prep_pipeline/common.conseq` which will run each rule mentioned there and produce the relevant output.
+2. Once inside the poetry environment, run `data_prep_pipeline/common.conseq` which will run each rule mentioned there and produce the relevant output.

 Note that there are two primary configuration files, `release_inputs.conseq` which contains all the taiga ids of the initial inputs for different rules and `common.conseq` which contains all the available rules.
 There's a `data_prep_pipeline/publish.conseq` file where each upload to taiga is configured and executed.
 If you would like to modify or skip the upload for a particular rule, then do so in that file.